Biodiversity Net Gain Assessments

 The Inspired Ecology team are trained in calculating biodiversity units and achieving net gain in development projects.

 The concept of Biodiversity Net Gain means that developments should result in an overall improvement in biodiversity for a site.
 At present, the revised National Planning Policy Framework (2019) states that Local Planning Authorities (LPAs) should “identify and pursue opportunities for securing measurable net gains for biodiversity“.

-The new Environment Bill will firm up the requirement for Biodiversity Net Gain within all developments.
-Once the Bill becomes law, all developments will be required to include 10% Biodiversity Net Gain within their proposals.
+The new Environment Act 2021 will firm up the requirement for Biodiversity Net Gain within all developments.
+It is expected that the inclusion of 10% Biodiversity Net Gain within all development proposals will be mandated from 2023.
 The 10% gain is a minimum requirement, with some LPAs requiring a larger gain in their region.
 This enhancement to biodiversity must also be managed and maintained for at least 30 years after the development is completed.
-Many LPAs are already beginning to request Biodiversity Net Gain assessments, alongside the usual ecological survey reports.
+Although not yet legally required, many LPAs are already beginning to request Biodiversity Net Gain assessments, alongside the usual ecological survey reports.